thetribeio/recharge-to-shopify-subscriptions/README.md

 ```bash
 poetry run python main.py
 ```
-This will generate the CSV file needed for importing subscription contracts into Shopify Subscriptions.
+This will generate the CSV file needed for importing subscription contracts into Shopify Subscriptions, located at `output/subscription-contracts.csv`.

 Please note that the current implementation does not support retrieving the shipping type and price for shipping.